open-telemetry/opentelemetry.io/content/en/blog/2023/php-auto-instrumentation/index.md

 ## Preconditions

-Due to the technique chosen by the opentelemetry-php community for auto-instrumentation purposes, there are few preconditions that must be fulfilled before user can use it in his application.
+Due to the technique chosen by the opentelemetry-php community for auto-instrumentation purposes, there are a few preconditions that must be fulfilled before user can use it in their application.
 PHP auto-instrumentation is based on observability API that was introduced in PHP 8.0.
 This means that user has to have at least PHP 8 installed.
 Another important component is